 Judging by their style, you can see the warmth and quality in their images.
 They are an amazing source of inspiration and well worth following.

 Their content is helpful to those starting out.
-And provides insightful knowledge for the most seasoned photographers.
+For example, their “What To Include in Your Wedding Photography Contract” is a great and informative article, providing insightful knowledge from the most seasoned photographers.

 Junebug weddings are passionate about empowering wedding photographers.
 They will help you take a sustainable and creative approach to your business.
 They do this through education and community.

-This is one of my favourite resources for wedding photography.
-Do yourself a favour and give them a follow.
+Junebug Weddings is undoubtedly of my favorite resources for wedding photography.
+Do yourself a favor and give them a follow.